 Corporate actions, including initial public offerings ("IPO"), bankruptcies/out of business statuses, reverse mergers, mergers and acquisitions ("M&A"), and buyouts are reflected daily.
-While PitchBook data is used to identify when a constituent undergoes an IPO, bankruptcy/out of business status, reverse merger, M&A, or buyout, Morningstar data is used to calculate the market capitalization of the company at IPO.

-When a constituent undergoes an IPO, it is held in the portfolio until the end of any specified lockup period and priced using Morningstar data.
-If no lockup period is specified, the constituent is held in the portfolio for a default of 180 days.
-Companies that go bankrupt or are out of business are removed from the Index at zero price within two days of the last updated4 date.
+When a constituent undergoes an IPO, it is held in the portfolio for 180 days4 and priced using Morningstar data.
+Market capitalization at IPO is calculated using the company's total outstanding shares and its publicly available price.
+Companies that IPO and remain in the portfolio are not counted toward the 20 private-company target, which may result in the index temporarily holding more than 20 securities.
+Companies that go bankrupt or are out of business are removed from the Index at zero price within two days of the last updated5 date.
 Companies that undergo a reverse merger, M&A, or buyout are removed from the Index at their consolidated market price within two days of the last updated date.
-The Morningstar Equity Data team maintains the data processes to source and calculate a company market capitalization at IPO using a company's total outstanding shares and price when it is publicly available.